 What next?

-Usually, a brief pause.
-Feedback from stakeholders.
-Politics emerge.
-Priorities are agreed on.
-Then a period of ideation or incubation based on the discovery – the discovery document is used heavily to guide teams.
-It is often revisited and forms a core element for the project team to base their development.
+Then follows a period of ideation or incubation based on the discovery – the discovery artefact is used heavily to guide teams and is often revisited, forming a core focus for the project team to plan their product development.

 If you’d like me help with your discovery, please get in touch.